100% Work from Home: Is it Sustainable in the Long Run?

 Likewise, managers, CEOs, and company leadership who floated out WFH policies as a buoy know fully well that staying afloat is different from sailing smoothly, steadily, and together.

 So, is the current WFH trend a revolution?
 Absolutely.
 Will it be sustainable?
-Is managing 100% of the workforce working from home comprehensible?
+Is managing 100% of the workforce working across a globally distributed team from home comprehensible?
 Read on for a multitude of perspectives from different stakeholders.

 Balancing work and family life is easier said than done

 Working from home is complicated – simply ask Professor about the viral BBC interview that his toddlers unexpectedly made their way into!
 Being at the office places you, at least physically, away from family obligations.
 It also allows you to follow some semblance of a structure in terms of office hours, personal time, and family time.
-In the current context, WFH has led to longer working hours , irrespective of holidays and time zones.
+In the current context of distributed teams, WFH has led to longer working hours, irrespective of holidays and time zones.
 A direct result is that many, particularly women, are expected to juggle household work during office hours.

 Arshia Ladak, Head of Leasing and Business Development for Workspace by ANSR, explains,